RylexOff/Prout-Script/README.md

 ### Execution

-1. Plug in your Rubber Ducky.
+1. Plug in your bash bunny.
 2. Modify the code to specify your preferred browser and video link.
 3. The script will automatically execute, raising the volume to the maximum and opening the specified webpage or video.